 Similar to bipolar I disorder with psychotic features, a severe form of depression can include the psychotic features of hallucinations or delusions.
 This diagnosis is only applicable if there is no other diagnosis better suited to describe the course of the psychosis, including any history of mania that would mean that bipolar I disorder is present.

 Although this is not technically an official diagnosis, postpartum onset is an important distinction in understanding if a psychotic condition begins during pregnancy or after childbirth, and is a direct consequence of related hormonal changes.
-For many women who develop a postpartum psychotic disorder, it can be the first instance in their lifetime, and can occur after the first childbirth or any subsequent childbirth.
+For many women who develop a postpartum psychotic disorder or postpartum bipolar disorder, it can be the first instance in their lifetime, and can occur after the first childbirth or any subsequent childbirth.

 This condition can go overlooked, so any presentation of changes in mood and behavior that suggests psychosis requires immediate medical and psychological attention.

-Symptoms of catatonia can occur with psychotic disorders, along with other types of mental or developmental disorders.
+Symptoms of catatonia can occur with psychotic disorders, along with other types of mental or developmental disorders, such as catatonic depression.
 These symptoms include expressionlessness, odd postures, little or no verbal response, repetitive movements, grimacing, or mimicking another’s speech or behaviors.
 The presence of these symptoms often suggests a more severe level of dysfunction and can make interactions with treatment professionals more complicated.

 Causes of Psychosis